PART 2A OF FORM ADV: FIRM BROCHURE

 Generally, client accounts are reviewed on a continuous basis by the portfolio manager responsible for the management of the account.
 These reviews are designed to monitor and analyze client transactions, positions, and investment levels.
 Reviews may be triggered by changes in client circumstances or changes in market outlook.
 Clients are responsible for keeping Evercore Wealth informed of any changes in their financial condition, investment objective or risk tolerance.

 Reports are provided to clients at least annually and include a summary of account holdings and values.
 More frequent and customized reports are available upon request.
 In addition, subject to the client’s custodial agreement, clients will also receive monthly or quarterly account statements confirming account transactions, positions, and activity directly from their account custodian.
+Clients should carefully review these statements, and should compare these statements to any account information provided by Evercore Wealth.

 Clients may choose to receive reports by electronic delivery.

 Evercore Wealth pays incentive compensation or a bonus as part of its total compensation plan for its employees.
 In some cases, such compensation may be based upon an employee’s contribution to annual new business revenue generated by Evercore Wealth by a client referral in addition to other factors.
 In addition, Evercore Wealth compensates affiliated and unaffiliated third-party solicitors for client referrals.
-In all such cases the client’s fee is not affected and compensation will be paid entirely by Evercore Wealth, based on either: (1) a percentage of the investment management fee paid to Evercore Wealth by the referred clients, or (2) a pre-determined flat fee paid on a periodic basis (e.g., quarterly or monthly).
+In all such cases the client’s fee is not affected and the bonus or incentive compensation will be paid entirely by Evercore Wealth, based on either: (1) a percentage of the investment management fee paid to Evercore Wealth by the referred clients, or (2) a pre-determined flat fee paid on a periodic basis (e.g., quarterly or monthly).

 Evercore Wealth is deemed to have custody with respect to most of its investment advisory accounts when it uses an affiliated qualified custodian, ETC.

 Evercore Wealth also provides a service as an accommodation to certain existing clients where it will receive bills and invoices payable by clients (e.g., utility bills, invoices for personal and domestic services) and pay such bills using Evercore Wealth’s access to the clients’ bank accounts (known as “Bill Pay Services”).
-This access may be through online banking tools or by signature authority given by the client to Evercore Wealth over the client checking accounts.
+This access may be through online banking tools or by signature authority given by the client to Evercore Wealth over the client’s checking accounts.

 Additional information about ETC may be found in Item 10 of this brochure.

 With respect to its discretionary accounts, Evercore Wealth is authorized to make the following determinations in accordance with client objectives and restrictions without obtaining prior consent from the client: (1) which securities or instruments, including affiliated and non-affiliated mutual funds and exchange-traded funds to buy or sell; (2) the total amount of securities or instruments to buy or sell; (3) the executing broker or dealer for any transaction; (4) the commission rates or commission equivalents charged for transactions; and (5) whether to invest client assets in third-party investment manager products and services, such as separate account portfolios or pooled investments or fund products, and if so, determining the total amount to invest.
-Such authorization, including any client-imposed restrictions is outlined in each discretionary client’s Agreement and Investment Policy Statement.
+Such authorization, including any client-imposed restrictions is outlined in each discretionary client’s Agreement and/or Investment Policy Statement.

 It is Evercore Wealth’s policy to vote proxies consistent with its fiduciary duty to clients.
 Evercore Wealth shall generally be responsible for voting proxies on behalf of client accounts; however, clients may retain proxy voting authority.
 In cases where clients retain proxy voting authority, clients will receive proxy materials and other solicitations directly from their account custodian or the transfer agent.
 Clients may contact Evercore Wealth with questions about a particular solicitation by contacting us at (212) 822-7620.